top of page

 Apartment Hunting 101

 Congrats!
 You’ve landed the job, figured out your finances, and built your budget.
 Now comes the fun (and sometimes overwhelming) part: finding your first post-grad apartment.
-Here’s a breakdown of what to keep in mind as you begin your search for a place that fits both your lifestyle and your budget.

 Know What You Can Afford

-A common rule of thumb: aim to spend no more than 30% of your gross monthly income on rent.
-For example, if you’re making $4,000/month before taxes, 30% of that is $1,200.
-That’s your rent ceiling—ideally, you’ll find something at or below that number.
+A common rule of thumb is to spend no more than 25–30% of your gross monthly income on rent.
+If you’re making $3,500/month, that puts your target rent somewhere around $875–$1,050.

-And don’t forget about renter’s insurance.
+Do not forget about renter’s insurance.
 Many communities require it before you move in, and while it’s an added expense, it’s a smart one.
 The average cost is about $20/month, but prices vary, so be sure to shop around for the best coverage and rate.
 If you have a co-signer or parent with a homeowners insurance policy, it’s worth checking to see if you’re partially covered under their plan.

 Roommate or No Roommate?